For this month's Environmental Outlook, new reasons to get kids outdoors and what it means for protecting the environment.

 In Libya pro Gadhafi forces continue to attack regime opponents with tanks, warplanes, artillery and rockets.
 There are reports that the western city of Zawiyah has been recaptured.
 Toward the east Gadhafi forces continued to stage fly-overs and bombing runs.
 Leaders in France and Britain are seeking UN resolution to authorize a no-fly zone.
 President Obama has said all options are on the table, but has held back from endorsing any kind of military intervention.
 Join us to talk about the on-going crisis in Libya and the debate over how to respond.

-- Danielle Pletka vice president of foreign and defense policy studies at the American Enterprise Institute.
+- Danielle Pletka vice president of foreign and defense policy studies, American Enterprise Institute.

 MS. DIANE REHMThanks for joining us.
 I'm Diane Rehm.
 Fighting in Libya is now in its third week.
 Many say the desperate situation unfolding there demands some kind of international response, but there is no consensus on just what to do.
 In the U.S., Senators John McCain, John Kerry are pressing the Obama administration to enforce a no-fly zone over Libya.
 Joining me in studio to talk about the situation and debate over military intervention, Jessica Mathews, she is president of the Carnegie Endowment for International Peace.
 Thom Shanker, Pentagon correspondent for The New York Times, and Danielle Pletka of the American Enterprise Institute.
 We do invite your calls, 800-433-8850.
 Send us your e-mail to email@example.com.
 Good morning to all of you.